original williamsburg store located on bedford avenue

 carrie behind fence + old friend joan

-initial inventory came from her own personal stock, closets of friends, and thrifting. carrie originally lived in the back of the store while getting it off the ground, had a shower built and propped on cinderblocks in the bathroom, and lived in a room off the then garage, which later became a mini record shop, within the original location. dear friends from what would later be mighty robot and then secret project robot, were instrumental in helping cut the wood for counters, build the dressing rooms and assist with lighting.
+as for beacon's, initial inventory came from her own personal stock, closets of friends, and thrifting. carrie originally lived in the back of the store while getting it off the ground, had a shower built and propped on cinderblocks in the bathroom, and lived in a room off the then garage, which later became a mini record shop, within the original location. dear friends from what would later be mighty robot and then secret project robot, were instrumental in helping cut the wood for counters, build the dressing rooms and assist with lighting.

-as williamsburg grew exponentially, so did the shop, the inventory, and those pesky rents! eventually this store branched off into 4 separate locations, the original beast holding down the fort nearby, at 74 guernsey in greenpoint, and other locations in park slope, manhattan, and bushwick.
+as williamsburg grew exponentially, so did the shop, the inventory, and those dang rents! eventually this store branched off into 4 separate locations, the original beast holding down the fort nearby, at 74 guernsey in greenpoint, and other locations in park slope, manhattan, and bushwick.

 carrie, 16 years old, painting the bedroom black c1987